-Here at American Document Destruction Reno, we understand the importance of security.
+Here at American Document Destruction, we understand the importance of security.
 Your home desktop computer can contain almost your whole life on it and can put you at risk of identity theft.
 If it were to fall into the wrong hands, they could access personal information like social security numbers, credit cards, bank accounts, logins, passwords, and sentimental photos and music.

 Even if you “erase” or “delete” these files, they can still recover them.
 The only sure way to protect your information is to destroy the hard drive from your computer physically.
 Keep reading to learn about how to destroy a hard drive from a desktop computer.

 While the only foolproof way to protect your information is to destroy the drive physically, there are some data erasing programs out there.
-These are good if you plan on keeping the computer, but you want to clear the drive.
+These data breach security solutions are good if you plan on keeping the computer, but you want to clear the drive.
 Be sure to back up any documents, photos, or music you have before you try to erase anything.

 One of the most common, best rated, and free data-wiping programs is Darik’s Boot and Nuke (DBAN).
 Some versions run off USB flash drives and CDs, and according to security experts, it is relatively simple to use.